-Students should obtain the following minimum scale score on the TABE (Reading = 566, Language = 559, and Math = 565) in order to gain the most benefit from the GED preparatory courses.
+Students should obtain the following minimum scale scores on the TABE 11 & 12 (Reading 576, Language 584, and Math 596 in order to gain the most benefit from the GED preparation program.
 If a student scores these minimum scale scores or higher in one competency (reading, language, or math) and less than these minimums in either or both of the others, the student can be enrolled in both GED and ABE programs of study as indicated by the individual test scores.

-EDU 075 is reserved for students who score the minimum scale score or higher on TABE Reading, Language and Math.
-Students who do not score above these minimums in all subtests are placed in the appropriate level for each individual course.
+Students are placed in the appropriate level for each individual course.
 Refer to Course Placement Guide - GED Preparatory.
-Students whose TABE results fall between a 9.0 and 10.9, should be post-tested.
-They earn an LCP if their TABE score is above 10.9, moving into the High ASE (Adult Secondary Education) level.
+Students whose TABE Forms 11 & 12 results fall between a 576 and 616, should not be post-tested.

-EDU 100 is the GED-I (GED Integrated) course which is reserved for Florida's Integrated Career and Academic Preparation System (FICAPS) Grant Participants.
-To be eligible for enrollment in this course, students must score 9.0 or higher on at least two of the three skill areas on the TABE and be enrolled in one of the three targeted areas of the grant – TRAMCON, CHW or BHT Health Certificates, or a Business College Credit Certificate.
+EDU 100 is the GED-I (GED Integrated) course.
+To be eligible for enrollment in this course, students must place into ABE Level 5 or higher on at least two of the three skill areas on the TABE and be enrolled in one of the targeted college credit certificate programs concurrently.